 - Make crop and health insurance mandatory and widespread.

-It’s not that the above list has anything new – versions of them already exist but we need to press to make them more robust and compliance friendly.
+It’s not that the above list has anything new – versions of them already exist but we need to press to make them more robust and

 Readers are invited to add more suggestions to the list in the comments section.